-Utility Responsibility Heat Hot Water Cooking General Electric Cold Water Sewer T Trash Paid By Tenant Tenant Tenant Tenant Tenant Tenant Tonont Source Electric Electric Electric Tenant Tenant Tenant Tenant
+Heat Hot Water Cooking General Electric Cold Water Sewer Trash Paid By Tenant Tenant Tenant Tenent Tenant Tenant Tenant Source Electric Electric Electric Tenant

 Current Occupancy Status

 Total Units Vacant Units Occupancy Rate Waiting List

-24 0 100.0% 9 Households
+40 0 100.0% 16 Households

 As noted, all units at the subject project are occupied with a waiting list.
 It is anticipated that all current tenants will continue to qualify for residency at the subject project post renovations.
 This assumes RA is retained and a PRA subsidy is provided to unassisted tenants post renovation.
-In the unlikely event RA is not provided, the subject property would likely experience significant tenant turnover as it is anticipated that only four of the existing tenants would continue to incomequalify for the property in the event it was to operate exclusively under the LIHTC program and charged the programmatic rent levels.
+In the unlikely event RA is not provided, the subject property would likely experience significant tenant turnover as it is anticipated that no existing tenants would continue to income-qualify for the property in the event it was to operate exclusively under the LIHTC program.
 This is based on the current rent roll provided and reviewed at the time of this analysis.